Habitat-Food-Fast/restyped-giphy-api/README.md

-## RESTyped typings for the Staffjoy API
+## RESTyped Staffjoy API

-Staffjoy API in TypeScript with type checking for URL endpoints and query params!
+Staffjoy API in TypeScript with type checking for URL endpoints and query params.
+To learn more about the RESTyped specification, check out the <a href="https://github.com/rawrmaan/restyped">official repo</a>.

 ## How to use it

 `npm install restyped-staffjoy-api`

-Then use a REST client that supports <a href="https://github.com/rawrmaan/restyped">RESTyped</a>, like <a href="https://github.com/rawrmaan/restyped-axios">`restyped-axios`</a>.
+You'll need a client that supports restyped <a href="https://github.com/rawrmaan/restyped-axios">`restyped-axios`</a>.

 ## Example